Slip Disc Types

 What Is Disc Fragmentation?

-Disc fragmentations are massive disc herniations or extrusions, where the soft inner layers or the spinal disc known as the nucleus pulposus is torn and dangling in the spinal canal.
-Disc fragmentation is the initial stage in tears of the nucleus pulposus: where a ruptured or herniated disc is associated with tears of the annular fibrous (a strong rubber-like pouter part of the spinal disc.
-Neglecting a fragmented disc leads to chipping of the nucleus pulposus, causing it to float in the spinal canal.
+Disc fragmentations are massive disc herniations or extrusions, where the soft inner layers or the spinal disc known as the nucleus pulposus are torn and dangling in the spinal canal.
+Disc fragmentation is the initial stage in tears of the nucleus pulposus: where a ruptured or herniated disc is associated with tears of the annular fibrous (a strong rubber-like outer part of the spinal disc.
+Neglecting a fragmented disc leads to chipping the nucleus pulposus, causing it to float in the spinal canal.

 According to a published study, up to 70% of bulging, herniated, or extruded discs progress to the fragmented disc, a severe stage in the hierarchy of slipped discs.
-Spinal disc fragmentation can occur suddenly or overtime when patients ignore their degenerated, bulging, herniated, or extruded discs.
+Spinal disc fragmentation can occur suddenly or over time when patients ignore their degenerated, bulging, herniated, or extruded discs.
 Learn more about disc fragmentation by watching the video below: